The-Marcy-Lab-School-Code-Challenges/cc-01-loops/README.md

 #### Bonus

-6. Write a function `triple` that takes an array of integers and returns a new array of integers with triple the value.
+6. Write a function named `triple` that takes in an array of integers and returns a new array of integers with triple their value.
 ```
 triple([1, 2, 3]) // returns [3,6,9]
 triple([5, 20, 27, 36,]) // returns [15, 60, 81, 108]